 - the fourth section will ask about their moral identity, and how important various virtues and character traits are to them.

-The survey was piloted by young people in January, and the main survey is currently being completed by young people across the UK.
+The survey has been piloted, before being completed by young people across the UK.

 Stage 2 - Resources and Intervention

-Nine different UK youth organisations have been working with the Research Team to build upon the current Programme of Study to develop a ‘bank’ of character based resources suitable for use in a variety of contexts, roughly grouped into three broad areas:
+Nine different UK youth organisations have worked with the Centre, building upon the Jubilee Centre's Programme of Study to develop a ‘bank’ of character based resources suitable for use in a variety of contexts, roughly grouped into three broad areas:

 - Formal Education / PRU Delivering formal yet adapted education to those not in mainstream education